Relational dynamics in axion-de Sitter universes: Maximal volume

 where primes indicate differentiation.
-Notice that in this functional we do not account for the volume of the Euclidean wormhole coupling the universes, as we are concerned with the time dependence of holographic complexity.
+Notice that this functional does not include the volume of the Euclidean wormhole connecting the universes, since it is independent of the Lorentzian time.

-Notice that there are no conserved charges for the functional above; we would need to solve for the extremal complexity surfaces ($\theta(\lambda)$, $t(\lambda)$) described by a non-linear coupled system of second-order ordinary differential equations, given by
+Notice that there are no conserved charges for the functional above; so we need to solve for the extremal surfaces ($\theta(\lambda)$, $t(\lambda)$) described by a non-linear coupled system of second-order ordinary differential equations, given by

-To simplify the evaluation, one needs to find an appropriate gauge choice for $\lambda$ where to implement the boundary conditions most conveniently.
-Given that we anchor the surfaces to a pair of worldline observers along $\theta=0$ in each of their universes, and we require that these surfaces connect the two observers through the Euclidean wormhole, as shown in Fig. \ref{fig:Csurface_adS}.
-Therefore, we impose the following boundary conditions:
+The evaluation also relies on the boundary conditions.
+First, the extremal surfaces are anchored to each of the worldline observers along $\theta=0$ in each of their universes, and since we evaluate the maximal volume connect the two observers through the Euclidean wormhole, the extremal surface also reaches the $t=0$ surface, which maximizes the volume for $\theta=\pi/2$ when the observer is located at $\theta=0$, as shown in Fig. \ref{fig:Csurface_adS}.
+Therefore, the boundary conditions can be expressed as:

 where $t_{\rm obs}$ is the physical time for the geodesic observers, for which we choose to synchronize their clocks for simplicity.
-As for the second equality in (\ref{eq:anchoring to clock observers}), this represents that the complexity surfaces anchored to the worldline observer will always reach the Euclidean wormhole (see Fig. \ref{fig:Csurface_adS}) coupling the two universes at $t(\theta)=0$, which is maximal for $\theta=\pi/2$ when the observers are located at $\theta=0$, given that $\theta\in[-\pi/2,~\pi/2]$ and the argument of the integral (\ref{eq:most general parametrization}) is positive definite over this range, as made manifest in the $\lambda=\theta$ gauge.
+As for the second equality in (\ref{eq:anchoring to clock observers}), this indicates that the surfaces anchored to the worldline observer reach the Euclidean wormhole (see Fig. \ref{fig:Csurface_adS}) coupling the two universes at $t(\theta)=0$, which is maximal for $\theta=\pi/2$ when the observers are located at $\theta=0$, given that $\theta\in[-\pi/2,~\pi/2]$ and the argument of the integral (\ref{eq:most general parametrization}) is positive definite over this range, as made manifest in the $\lambda=\theta$ gauge.

-{Also note that, given that the choice of boundary conditions (\ref{eq:anchoring to clock observers}) relies on having a Euclidean wormhole coupling the pair of universes, the proposal does not apply for the pure dS space limit where the axion charge $Q=0$.}
+Also note that, given that the choice of boundary conditions (\ref{eq:anchoring to clock observers}) relies on the Euclidean wormhole coupling the pair of universes, the following evaluations does not apply for the pure dS space limit where the axion charge $Q=0$.

 Therefore, we proceed using the $\lambda=\theta$ gauge where the boundary conditions (\ref{eq:anchoring to clock observers}) can be most conveniently implemented, such that (\ref{eq:most general parametrization}) becomes: